ACTIVITIES IN DONEGAL

 We are happy to create customised golfing packages for guests at the nearby 18 hole Narin/Portnoo Golf Club, ranked in the top 50 courses in Ireland by the “Golf Digest”. and ranked as one of the “Eight Great Courses of Ireland” by Philip Reid Golf Correspondent.

-Below are some packages you can avail of in the 2014 season
+Contact us for the latest golfing packages that you can avail of in the 2022/2023 seasons.

 As well as a range of easy walks in the surrounding countryside, Glenties is part of the Bluestack Way, a marked walking trail that meanders throughout the North West of the County offering both serious and leisure walkers an excellent way to explore the less accessible parts of the county.

-In recent years Glenites has become increasingly popular as a cycling haven – detailed maps and advice are available from reception and bikes can be rented from Don Byrne Cycles.
+In recent years Glenties has become increasingly popular as a cycling haven – detailed maps and advice are available from reception and bikes can be rented from Don Byrne Cycles.

 - Bicycle Hire available at reception